webandras/static-site-express/README.md

 - Move the source of the example website to a new repository...
 DONE.
 - Create a minimalistic starter template without any styling and with a little dummy data...
 DONE.
 - Update documentation...
 DONE.
-- TODO: Create a cmd tool to automatically create pages and templates, and update the generator's code
+- Create a cmd tool to automatically create pages and templates, and update the generator's code...
+IDEA DROPPED.
-- TODO: Create a minimalistic e-commerce starter template by integrating Snipcart (it is actually very simple to do it :) )
+- Create a minimalistic e-commerce starter template by integrating Snipcart...
+DONE.

 ## Changelog